 There are several reasons why your guinea pig could be shaking or vibrating.
-Some are behavioral, and sometimes there is a medical reason behind it.
+Some are behavioral, and sometimes there is a medical reason behind them.

 You can usually determine the cause of your guinea pig’s shaking by the other behaviors or symptoms they are exhibiting.

 Shaking can be caused by illness, parasites, stress, cold temperatures in the home, or simple behavioral reasons such as happy popcorning or dominance toward other guinea pigs.

 Reasons Why Guinea Pigs Could Be Shaking